monsterlimo/gpconnect/pages/overview/overview_clinical.md

 **Technical**
 -   first nationally-defined, standards-based step on the interoperability journey for GP systems

-## Capabilities ##

-The GP Connect APIs are managed within 'capabilities' that focus on a particular area of general practice interoperability.
-Capabilities are organised within 'capability packs', which include:

- - Foundations - covers the basic API requirements and prerequisites needed to use the GP Connect APIs
- - Appointment Management - enables end users to book and manage GP practice appointments held in any of the four GP principal practice systems
- - Access Record HTML - provides health professionals with access to a patient’s primary care record by requesting sections or headings
- - Access Record Structured - enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another
- - Task Management - allows care professionals to send task requests to other teams
- - Unstructured Writeback -

 ## Development pathways ##

 This GitHub repository contains everything you need to know to develop using GP Connect APIs.
 To make it easier to naviagate your way through the site, we've devised four pathways: